Continuous Integration (CI) can be performed in Harness using the CI module and CI pipelines.

 Step 2: Enter the Jenkins URL

-Enter the URL of the Jenkins server.
+Enter the URL of the Jenkins master or controller.

 If you are using the Jenkins SaaS (cloud) edition, the URL is in your browser's location field.

 If you are using the standalone edition of Jenkins, the URL is located in Manage Jenkins, Jenkins Location:

 If you use Okta or 2FA for connections to Jenkins, use API token for Authentication in the Harness Jenkins Connector.
 Enter the credentials to authenticate with the server.

 - Password/API Token: select/create a Harness Encrypted Text secret using the Jenkins API token or password.

 http://Jenkins-IP-address/jobs/me/configureto check and change your API access token.
 The token is added as part of the HTTP header.